J.S. and S.W. Aber

 Return to top.

 We spent a week on Magerøya with the intention of conducting kite aerial photography.
 As expected, the weather was typically terrible—fog, clouds, rain, and cold most days in late August.
-In fact, we had only half a day with mostly sunny sky and moderate wind suitable for KAP.
+In fact, the summer of 2019 was unusually cold, cloudy and rainy.
+We had only half a day with mostly sunny sky and moderate wind suitable for KAP.
 Temperature was in the upper 40s °F. We dressed in multiple layers to protect against wind chill.
 For example, at 46 °F (~8 °C) and wind speed of 20 mph (17 knots), wind chill is 38 °F (3 °C).

 During our early days on the island, we drove the few roads and identified several potential KAP sites.
 So when a good weather window came, we were able to move quickly and conduct KAP at three sites, all in upland interior portions of the island.
 Wind speed varied from about 10 to 25 mph depending on local topographic conditions.
 We used our large rokkaku for light wind and a smaller delta for stronger wind in order to lift the Sony autoKAP rig.